Political status of Taiwan: People's Republic of China

 A PRC Mainland Travel Permit for Taiwan Residents.
 Permits allow ROC residents of Taiwan to enter mainland China.
 The PRC refuses to accept ROC passports.

+Per its one-China principle, the official position of the People's Republic of China (PRC) is that it is the sole legitimate government representing all of China and that Taiwan an inalienable part of China.
+The PRC has expressed its preference for peaceful unification under the one country, two systems formula, but does not rule out military force.
+The 2005 Anti-Secession Law authorizes possible military force for unification with Taiwan.

+From the 1978 constitution until 1982, the constitution stated, "Taiwan is China's sacred territory.
+We are determined to liberate Taiwan and accomplish the great cause of reunifying the motherland."
+Since 1982, the current PRC's constitution states, "Taiwan is a part of the sacred territory of the People's Republic of China.
+It is the lofty duty of the entire Chinese people, including our compatriots on Taiwan, to accomplish the great task of reunifying the motherland."
-The position of the PRC is that the ROC ceased to be a legitimate government upon the founding of the former on 1 October 1949 and that the PRC is the successor of the ROC as the sole legitimate government of China, with the right to rule Taiwan under the succession of states theory.

-The position of the PRC is that the ROC and PRC are two different factions in the Chinese Civil War, which never legally ended.
-Therefore, the PRC claims that both factions belong to the same sovereign country—China.
-Since, as per the PRC, Taiwan's sovereignty belongs to China, the PRC's government and supporters believe that the secession of Taiwan should be agreed upon by all 1.3 billion Chinese citizens instead of just the 23 million residents of Taiwan.
-Furthermore, the position of PRC is that UN General Assembly Resolution 2758, which states "Recognizing that the representatives of the Government of the People's Republic of China are the only lawful representatives of China to the United Nations", means that the PRC is recognized as having the sovereignty of all of China, including Taiwan.
+The PRC regards Taiwan as having been part of China since an expedition deployed by the Eastern Wu to Yizhou (allegedly claiming to be the present-day Taiwan) in 3rd century instead of the Qing Dynasty's annexation of Taiwan in 1683.
+The PRC states that the ROC ceased to be a legitimate government upon the founding of the PRC on 1 October 1949 and that the PRC is the successor of the ROC as the sole legitimate government of China, with the right to rule Taiwan under the succession of states theory.
+As per the PRC's government and its supporters, believe that any issue involving China's sovereignty and territorial integrity must be decided by all 1.3 billion Chinese citizens instead of just the 23 million residents of Taiwan.
+Furthermore, the PRC interprets the UN General Assembly Resolution 2758, which states "Recognizing that the representatives of the Government of the People's Republic of China are the only lawful representatives of China to the United Nations", as meaning that the PRC is recognized as having the sovereignty of all of China, including Taiwan.
 (Note: Established by Cairo Declaration, Potsdam Proclamation and Japanese Instrument of Surrender, according to the PRC's claim.)
-Therefore, the PRC believes that it is within its legal rights to extend its jurisdiction to Taiwan by military means if at all necessary.
+Therefore, the PRC believes that it is within its legal rights to extend its jurisdiction over Taiwan by military means.